-- CK synthesizes PC from creatine and a phosphate group from ATP in a reversible reaction, acting as a functional ATP reserve. - CK associated with myofilaments catalyzes the transference of - the phosphate from phosphocreatine towards ADP, replenishing ATP in ATPase active sites, such as myosin heads.
+- CK synthesizes PC from creatine and a phosphate group from ATP in a reversible reaction, acting as a functional ATP reserve. - CK associated with myofilaments catalyzes the transference of the phosphate from phosphocreatine towards ADP, replenishing ATP in ATPase active sites, such as myosin heads. - -another source of energy storage is phosphocreatine - -CK: creatine kinase - -PC: phosphocreatine - -CK participate in 2 opposite reactions: - 1- CK take phosphate from ATP and give it to creatine to form phosphocreatine - 2- CK and myofilaments take phosphate from PC and give it to ADP - The PC-CK system represents the first line of energetic reserves in cardiomyocytes, providing a quick source of ATP and favoring its transportation to its utilization sites, especially myofilaments. - The disruptions in the PC-CK system have been linked to impaired myocardial contractility and increased risk for arrhythmias.
+Moreover, alterations in the functionality of CK have been identified as an independent risk factor for heart failure. - CK is composed of dimers, which consist of subunits M and B, and originate three isoenzymes: CKMM, -MB and -BB.

-- The PC-CK system represents the first line of energetic reserves in cardiomyocytes, providing a quick source of ATP and favoring its transportation to its utilization sites, especially myofilaments.
-The disruptions in the PC-CK system have been linked to impaired myocardial contractility and increased risk for arrhythmias.
-Moreover, alterations in the functionality of CK have been identified as an independent risk factor for heart failure.
-CK is composed of dimensionality consist of subunits M and B - CK is composed of dimers, which consist of subunits M and B, and originate three isoenzymes: CKMM, -MB and -BB. - A fourth isoenzyme is found in mitochondria (mi-CK) and accounts for 20%-40% of all CK activity in the heart.
+- A fourth isoenzyme is found in mitochondria (mi-CK) and accounts for 20%-40% of all CK activity in the heart.